rwpalmer/tzLib/doc/tzLib_ ServerBuild.md

   The author built his server on the laptop that he uses every day.
 It is a Lenovo ThinkPad with a 1.6GHz Intel i7 quad-core processor with 10GB of RAM, and a 500GB hard disk.
 The Thinkpad runs a Windows 7 64-bit OS.
-The server runs as a virtual machine, in the background, and does not impact normal usage.
+The server runs as a virtual machine, in the background, and does not impact other applications running under Windows.

 ### Step 1: Download and Install Oracle's VirtualBox Software
   As mentioned above, a version of VirtualBox is available for numerous